The Best Tax Benefits for Education in 2019

-It's also subject to MAGI phase-outs: $57,000 and $67,000 for single taxpayers, and $114,000 and $134,000 for married taxpayers filing jointly.
+The LLC is also subject to MAGI phase-outs: $57,000 and $67,000 for single taxpayers, and $114,000 and $134,000 for married taxpayers filing jointly.

 The Student Loan Interest Deduction

-College Savings Plans
+College Savings Plans—529 Plans

-Both types of accounts now cover elementary and secondary school expenses in addition to post-secondary school expenses, thanks to the TCJA.
-529 plans used to cover only college costs.
+Both types of accounts now cover elementary and secondary school expenses in addition to post-secondary school expenses thanks to the TCJA.
+Notably, 529 plans used to cover only college costs.
+These savings plans don't have any contribution limits.

-You don't have to pay income tax on money you contribute to these plans.
+You don't have to pay income tax on the money you contribute to either of these plans.
 The IRS won't take a bite out of this portion of your income until the money is taken back out again for education purposes.
-They act something like a tax deduction in the current year as a result.
+These plans act something like a tax deduction in the current year as a result.

-Coverdell account benefits are subject to phase-out thresholds of $95,000 for single filers and $190,000 for married taxpayers who file joint returns.
-You can contribute $2,000 to a Coverdell account per year per student.
-You can’t contribute $4,000 into two accounts for the same beneficiary because the limit is imposed per person, not per account.
+These account benefits are subject to phase-out thresholds of $95,000 for single filers and $190,000 for married taxpayers who file joint returns.
+You can contribute up to $2,000 to a Coverdell account per year per student.
+You cannot contribute $4,000 into two accounts for the same beneficiary because the limit is imposed per person, not per account.
 The beneficiary must have special needs or be younger than age 18 at the time you make contributions.
-529 savings plans don’t have any contribution limits.

 Educational Assistance Benefits and Programs

 Educational assistance benefits are amounts paid by your employer for your education.
-The benefits must typically be used toward tuition, fees, equipment, books, or supplies, either at the undergraduate or graduate student level.
+The benefits must typically be used toward tuition, fees, equipment, books, or supplies either at the undergraduate or graduate student level.
 The money does not necessarily have to be spent on work-related courses.

 Educational assistance programs reduce tuition in a similar way to scholarships or tuition breaks offered to school employees.
 These funds are generally not taxable unless they are provided in exchange for work or services and, even then, some exceptions apply.